artymowicz/hamiltonian-learning/README.md

 - `./simulation.py` contains some methods used to generate the thermal states that tester.py uses

 - `./utils.py` contains some methods used by the other programs

+Additionally, after the first successful run, the following directories are created:

+- `./caches/` is where cached thermal states (in purified MPS form) and expectation values are stored

+- `./runs/` is where results are saved